Nisha-Ramasubramonian/The-TwoPlus-Earbuds-Problem/README.md

 The-TwoPlus-Earbuds-Problem
-Team Project- Members: Nisha Ramasubramonian, Justin Bowser, Elise Donkor, Rohini Iyengar, Maxwell Barnes
+Team: Nisha Ramasubramonian, Justin Bowser, Elise Donkor, Rohini Iyengar, Maxwell Barnes

 Task: Calculate how many to manufacture to satisfy customer needs as well as profits.
 Resolve this dilemma and determine the optimal number of TwoPlus Earbuds Xs to manufacture.